c4dm/dcase-few-shot-bioacoustic/README.md

 We allow up to 4 system output submissions per participant/team.
 For each system, metadata should be provided in a separate file, containing the task specific information.
 All files should be packaged into a zip file for submission.
 Please make a clear connection between the system name in the submitted metadata (the `*.yaml` file), submitted system output (the `*.csv` file), and the technical report.
 The detailed information regarding the challenge information can be found in the Submission page.
 Finally, for supporting reproducible research, we kindly ask from each participant/team to consider making available the code of their method (e.g. in GitHub) and pre-trained models, after the challenge is over.

 **Please note:** automated procedures will be used for the evaluation of the submitted results.
-Therefore, the column names should be exactly as indicated in the example `*.csv` in the submission zip below.
+Therefore, the column names should be exactly as indicated in the example `*.csv` in the submission zip below and events in each file should be in order of start time.

-TODO: Submission example zip
+<a href="https://github.com/c4dm/dcase-few-shot-bioacoustic/blob/main/dcase_2021_fewshot_submission_package.zip">Submission zip example</a>

 # Evaluation Metric

 We implemented an event-based F-measure, macro-averaged evaluation metric.
 We use IoU followed by bipartite graph matching.
 The evalution metric ignores the part of the file that contains the first five positive (POS) events and measure are estimated after the end time of the fitfh positive event for each file.
 Furthermore, real-world datasets contain a small number of ambiguous or unknown labels marked as UNK in the annotation files provided.
 This evaluation metrics treats these separately during evaluation, so as not to penalise algorithms that can perform better than a human annotator. **Final ranking of methods will be based on the overall F-measure for the whole of the evaluation set.**